animist-io/whale-island/README.md

         api.requestPresenceVerification(node, client, address(this));
     }

-    // Implement method the node will execute when client calls its verifyPresence endpoint over BLE function verifyPresence(address visitor, uint64 time) {
+    // Method the node will execute when client calls its verifyPresence endpoint over BLE function verifyPresence(address visitor, uint64 time) {
         if (msg.sender == node && visitor == client && time <= expires){
             visited = true;
         }
     }

+    // Method mobile client could invoke on the contract by using the ethereumjs-tx library to compose
-    // Client could call this method on whale-island over Bluetooth using the sendTx endpoint. function rewardVisit() {
+    // the transaction and transmitting the serialized result to whale-island's sendTx endpoint. function rewardVisit() {
         if( msg.sender == client && visited == true){
             // Reward client